Itinerary

 Open Water (OW)

 When completing your open water course, you can expect the open water course diving course to last between 3 –4 days.
-The time scale usually depends on how quick you and your group take to using the equipment.
-The first couple of days on the open water diving course will be spent in the class room and the swimming pool.
-This is after a short 8 length swim test: it is a requirement that you can swim this as a minimum before undertaking your open water scuba diving course.
-You will learn about the safety aspects, about the equipment used and the physics of diving, all under the watchful eyes of your scuba diving instructor and an assistant Divemaster.
+The time scale usually depends on how quick you and your group are to using the equipment.
+You will start with a short swim test: it is a requirement that you can swim before undertaking your open water scuba diving course.
+The first couple of days will be spent in the class room and swimming pool.
+Furthermore you will learn about the safety aspects, about the equipment and the physics of diving.
+This will be under the watchful eyes of your scuba diving instructor and an assistant Divemaster.

-After the classroom and pool modules are completed and you have demonstrated that you are able to complete various open water diving course skills correctly (such as recovering a regulator, clearing your mask and others) you will be ready to continue your open water diving course in the sea!
+After the classroom and pool modules are completed and you have demonstrated that you are able to complete various open water diving course skills correctly (such as recovering a regulator, clearing your mask) you will be ready to continue your open water diving course in the sea!
+The open water diving course consists of 4 scuba dives.
+During these dives you will practice skills learned in the pool and get used to the underwater environment, whilst diving with incredible fish in a beautiful underwater setting.
+To pass the open water Scuba Diving course, you must complete an exam at the end of the course, this is not hard to pass, but you must study, or risk failure!

 Advanced Open Water

 The PADI Advanced Open Water Certification is a natural progression once completing the PADI Open Water Course.
-This course is scheduled over 2 days and consists of 5 Adventure dives from the list below (2 of which must be Deep and Navigation) On completion of this exciting course you will be awarded with the “Advanced Open Water Diver” certification, which allows you to dive down to a depth of 30 metres.

-The real beauty of the advanced course is that it enables you to dive deeper to 30 metres enabling you to see more species and get more from your dives.
+This course is scheduled over 2 days and consists of 5 Adventure dives from the list below (2 of which must be Deep and Navigation).
+On completion of this exciting course you will be awarded with the “Advanced Open Water Diver” certification, which allows you to dive down to a depth of 30 metres.The real beauty of the advanced course is that it enables you to dive deeper to 30 metres.
+At this depth you can see more species.
 It also improves your confidence and builds on the fundamentals.
 If you plan to dive as a continuing hobby, then the advanced course is highly recommended.

-Rescue and EFR When completing your Advanced open water course, you can complete your Rescue diver course.
-The rescue diver course to lasts about 2 days.
+When completing your advanced open water course, you can complete your Rescue diver course.
+The rescue diver course lasts about 2 days.
 You also need to complete your EFR (emergency first response) course during this time.“Challenging” and “rewarding” best describe the PADI Rescue Diver course.
-Building upon what you’ve already learned, this course expands on what you already know about how to prevent problems, and how to manage them if they occur.
+Building upon what you have already learned, this learns you how to prevent problems, and how to manage them if they occur.
 If you are serious about your diving, take this course and have confidence leading dives.

-The rescue diver course is a pre requisite for the Padi Divemaster course, however even those not considering going professional, should consider this course, especially if they are intending on diving as an on going hobby.This is a great place to do you rescue diver course, with a tropical paradise island full of divers, you will meet like minded people making the learning experience great fun.
+The rescue diver course is a pre-requisite for the Padi dive master course, however even those not considering going professional, should consider this course, especially if they are intending on diving as an on going hobby.
+This is a great place to do you rescue diver course, with a tropical paradise island full of divers, you will meet like minded people making the learning experience great fun.

 Divemaster internship

-You will be assisting a qualified Divemaster and or Instructor on guiding dives.
-Eveyrday you will be diving (if you wish) and learn more about the dive sites, different fish and diving skills.
+You will be assisting a qualified Divemaster or Instructor on guiding dives.
+Every day you will be diving (if you wish) and learn more about the dive sites, different fish and diving skills.
 There are usually different departure times for dives daily.
 There is also the occasional night dive as well.
+The morning diving is very early, usually a double dive leaving at 5am.
+This is necessary in order to catch the Thresher sharks as they come up to the cleaning station in the early morning.
+You can choose to dive as little or as much as you like, just bear in mind you will need to complete a minimum number to pass your Divemaster course as set out in the PADI Divemaster qualification requirements.